natedillon/lightweight-django/README.md

-# Lightweight Django
+# Lightweight Django Chapter 3: Building a Static Site Generator

-Code examples from the book [Lightweight Django](http://shop.oreilly.com/product/0636920032502.do).
+Tutorial from Chapter 3 of [Lightweight Django](http://shop.oreilly.com/product/0636920032502.do).